Ragi Nutrition Benefits And Recipes

 2) Source of Minerals

 Ragi is rich in essential minerals like calcium, iron, Zinc, and magnesium, which are vital for various bodily functions such as bone health, blood production, muscle contraction, and immune function.
 It is particularly beneficial for children who do not consume milk, as it is one of the few cereals that offers a significant amount of calcium.
-Calcium is essential for the bone development in children, crucial for proper growth, and to prevent conditions like osteoporosis later in life.
+Calcium is essential for bone development in children, crucial for proper growth, and for preventing conditions like osteoporosis later in life.
 Therefore, incorporating ragi into the diet of children who do not drink milk can help ensure adequate calcium intake, supporting optimal bone health and development.

 3) Protects Your Skin from Aging